-To remove a category from registry-based validation, you should unregister the category with the registry and remove the category values in the database.
+To remove a category from registry-based validation, you should unregister the category and remove the category values from the database.
 Perform the following steps:

-To unregister the category with the registry, you should remove it from the list of validated categories using the uddiadmin. jar setProperty command for the property
+To unregister the category from the registry, remove it from the list of validated categories using the uddiadmin.jar command with the setProperty option to set the property categoryValidationTModelKeys.
+You do not have to (and in general should not) delete the tModel data structure from the registry.